by Dr. Lawrence Wilson

 C. Interactions.
 These are other factors or forces in our bodies such as its acidity, electrical balance, temperature and many others.

 Let us examine each of these categories.

 A. Sub-atomic and atomic factors in mineral bioavailability.

-1. Optical activity or atomic of molecular spin.
+1. Optical activity or spin.
 How a molecule spins light particles is a primary physics property of many molecules.
 The spin of any substance has a direction, a velocity and other qualities such as wobble.
 The direction of spin an atom or a molecule is labeled as the D-form or the L-form of the molecule.
 D stands for dexto-rotary, which means spinning to the right.
 L stands for laevo-rotary or spinning to the left.